iMovR ZipLift Sit-Stand Converter Review

 Extremely stable - rock steady.
 Tremendous height range adjustability, with infinite stops.
 Built-in adjustable-angle keyboard tray separates it from 95% of desktop risers on the market.
 The built-in grommet hole makes it easy to add any monitor arm to achieve an ergonomically proper LCD height.
 Arrives fully assembled.
 Twice the warranty of Varidesk (two years).

 The adjustable-angle keyboard tray has to reset to zero degrees when sitting - it only works at standing height.
 Like Varidesk and other similar Z-lift designs, the platform arcs towards the user as it is raised.
-Only comes in black.

 Disclosure: iMovR and WorkWhileWalking have mutual ownership interest*